 - player manually controls each member of his squad, though often the best tactics is to scout with only one character (a classic roguelike feel) and let others guard important areas

-- combat mechanics is deterministic; randomness comes from enemies and procedurally generated terrain only
+- combat mechanics is deterministic; randomness comes only from AI decisions and procedurally generated world

-- there's (almost) no HP regeneration; attrition ensures all past (silly) decisions matter; HP starts at around half max
+- there's (almost) no HP regeneration; attrition ensures all past (silly) decisions matter; HP of every actor starts at around half max

 - each character has 10 uniform equipment slots, which fill quickly given that most melee weapons have cooldowns